paulinashakirova/yuki-planets/README.md

 And the other important point!
 Unfortunately, I didn't have time to fix loading pages when manupulating url using local data.

+Also, as you noticed I have not integrated docker - I can read and undestand and run containers, but I haven't setup up Docker in the project by myself.
+I attemped it, but the learning curve is too high for now.
+I put it on my list to learn in the future.

 ## Project Setup